Mammut 9.5 Crag Classic Review

 Durability

-As one might expect, we've noticed a bit of fraying and sheath glazing, which is where the sheath burns a little bit from friction and can become stiffer or turn grey or black, a common occurrence when one sport climbs a lot and the rope runs though quickdraws as you pull up after falling or to work a particular sequence.
-The suppleness of the rope remains despite this amount of wear.
-Looking at the sheath proportion %, shown in the chart above, can also be a good indicator of how long a rope is likely to last.
-This one's sheath is woven in the common 2x2 pattern, and has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
+As one might expect, we've noticed a bit of fraying and sheath glazing, which is where the sheath melts a little bit from the heat of friction and can become stiffer or turn grey or black, a common occurrence when one sport climbs a lot and the rope runs though quickdraws as you pull up after falling or to work a particular sequence.
+The suppleness of the rope remains despite this slight glazing.
+Looking at the sheath proportion % can also be a good indicator of how long a rope might last.
+This model's sheath is woven in the common 2x2 pattern, and has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
 Having a larger percentage of fibers in the sheath should mean that the sheath is capable of handling more wear.

 Weight

-This rope weighs in at 59g/m, which if extrapolated out into a 70m cord, means that it would weight around 9.1 lbs.
-While thicker ropes, such as those with 9.8 mm diameter or thicker, naturally have a higher weight (up to 63 g/m in this review), the weight of this cord is still on the higher side, despite having what some may consider to be a thin diameter.
+This rope weighs in at 59g/m, which if extrapolated out into a 70m cord, means that it would weigh around 9.1 lbs.
+While thicker ropes, such as those with 9.8 mm diameter or thicker, naturally have a higher weight (up to 63 g/m in this review), the weight of this cord is still on the high end, despite having what some may consider to be a thin diameter.

 As you can tell, the weight of this rope precludes it from being considered a "sendy" skinny rope, some of which weigh as little as 52g/m.
 That said, it will save you some weight over choosing a thicker rope, and isn't so heavy that we would rule it out for multi-pitch climbing.
 In fact, we consider it an ideal and nearly perfect multi-pitch rope.